Tangela123/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-retention/New-RetentionCompliancePolicy.md

 ```

 ## DESCRIPTION
 New policies are not valid and will not be applied until a retention rule is added to the policy.
+In addition, a minimum of one parameter which defines a location (Exchange, SharePoint, OneDrive, etc.)  must be defined to create a policy.

 You need to be assigned permissions in the Office 365 Security & Compliance Center before you can use this cmdlet.
 For more information, see Permissions in Office 365 Security & Compliance Center (https://go.microsoft.com/fwlink/p/?LinkId=511920).